xmzzyo/draft_llm_nm/draft-cui-nmrg-llm-nm.md

 ### Syntax Validation Module

-To ensure correctness and policy compliance, LLM-generated configurations MUST pass the YANG schema validation steps before being queued for human approval.
+To ensure correctness and policy compliance, LLM-generated configurations must pass the YANG schema validation steps before being queued for human approval.
 This module ensures that only syntactically correct configurations are presented for operator review, thereby reducing errors and enhancing network reliability.

 ### Access Control Module